Code-Institute-Submissions/milestone-project-96/README.md

 ### Testing User Stories:

 * New user - *new to macrame and needs to be convinced about the benefits and whether to invest time and money into the craft* - on the homepage, the user is presented with the benefits of learning macrame.
 On this page the user can also see some real-life outcomes of taking a class (images of work by other students), as well as a selection of upcoming classes.
 On the Classes page, the user can view the price, time and suitability levels for each class, and can easily submit an enquiry about a class on this page.
-If this user needs further convincing about taking a class, they can continue navigating down the menu items to the Gallery page, where they can view more real-life examples of work by students who have taken a Fray + Anchor class, and they can also make contact bby sending a message on the 'Contact' page, or by visiting the information in the footer.
+If this user needs further convincing about taking a class, they can continue navigating down the menu items to the Gallery page, where they can view more real-life examples of work by students who have taken a Fray + Anchor class, and they can also make contact by sending a message on the 'Contact' page, or by visiting the information in the footer.

 * New user - *new user who has learned some macrame previously but now wants to take on a more difficult project and wants a teacher to guide them through this online* - this user can easily navigate to the Classes page from the homepage or from the menu at the top.
 On the Classes page, the user can view the different levels of suitability for each class, so they can view 'Intermediate' or 'Advanced' classes.
 They can also view more information about the teacher in the intro section of the Class page, and understand the support provided in each class.
 This user can easily enquire by submitting the form on this page, or they can also make contact by submitting the form on the Contact page or clicking on the e-mail link in the footer.